 A facility of attractions adjacent to the Tokyo Dome with free admission.
-The roughly 20 types of attractions that can be enjoyed by both adults and children here include the "Big 0" which is the world's first centerless Ferris wheel with a diameter of 60 meters, the "Super Viking SORABUNE", which drops rapidly from a height of up to 15 meters, and the "Kids Hacker" which rises 7 meters up and drops and can be enjoyed by children as young as 3 years old (100 centimeters or more in height) without adult accompaniment.
+The roughly 20 types of attractions that can be enjoyed by both adults and children here include the "Big 0" which is the world's first centerless Ferris wheel with a diameter of 60 meters, the "Super Viking SORABUNE", which drops rapidly from a height of up to 15 meters, and the "Kids Hacker", which rises 7 meters up and drops and can be enjoyed by children as young as 3 years old (100 centimeters or more in height) without adult accompaniment.

-The "Big 0" Ferris wheel has gondolas that are wheelchair-accessible.
-The smile counter next to the ticket counter for attractions takes questions regarding use of the attractions (opening to 18:00). ¥ Varies according to attraction (1-day passports for unlimited rides available) 10:00 - 21:00 (business hours and operating hours of the attractions vary according to season, day, event, etc.) Koishikawa Korakuen Gardens Specified as a special historic spot as well as a special place of scenic beauty in 1952 under the Cultural Assets Preservation Act.
+The "Big O" Ferris wheel has gondolas that are wheelchair-accessible.
+The smile counter next to the ticket counter for attractions takes questions bening to 18:00).
+Limited number of handicapped parking space Vehicle over 2 meters high cannot enter TEL 03-3817-6001 ¥ Varies according to attraction (1-day passports for unlimited rides available) 10:00 - 21:00 (business hours and operating hours of the attractions vary according to season, day, event, etc.) None Koishikawa Korakuen Gardens

+Specified as a special historic spot as well as a special place of scenic beauty in 1952 under the Cultural Assets Preservation Act.
 It was built during the early Edo period as an Edo residence garden by Tokugawa Yorifusa, who was an ancestor of the Mito Tokugawa family, and completed by the second domain lord, Tokugawa Mitsunari.
 It is a strolling garden with miniature ponds and hills, and the landscaping was inspired by Zhu Zhiyu, who was a Confucianist of the Ming dynasty.
 The term "Korakuen" is derived from the Chinese saying, "Worry before all worries in the world, and enjoy after all enjoyments in the world," and scenery based on famous Chinese spots can be seen throughout the garden.

 There is a pamphlet with a guide for the route for wheelchairs on the grounds.
 Landeez wheelchairs for traveling on gravel roads as well as standard wheelchairs are lent out at the reception counter.
-There is a wheelchairaccessible restroom at Kantoku-tei on the left side of the entrance.
+There is a wheelchair-accessible restroom at Kantoku-tei on the left side of the entrance.
+The East Gate Restroom for Everyone is ostomate compatible.
 There are pamphlets in English, French, Korean, Chinese (2 types), and Spanish for visitors from abroad.